-The roll-out of Ultra Low Emission Zones (ULEZs), Clean Air Zones (CAZs) and other pollution-reducing schemes in cities across the UK is accelerating in 2021.
+The roll-out of Ultra Low Emission Zones (ULEZs), Clean Air Zones (CAZs) and other pollution-reducing schemes in cities across the UK is accelerating in 2022 and beyond.

 Following the implementation of the UK’s first ULEZ in London in April 2019, similar initiatives will be established in other major cities across England and Scotland.

 WHAT ARE CLEAN AIR ZONES AND HOW DO THEY WORK?

 The basic premise of CAZs is similar to that of congestion zones.
 An area is marked out within a city, usually focused on the city centre.
 Vehicles travelling within this zone and judged to be excessively polluting face charges, depending on the size of the vehicle.

 Larger vehicles like HGVs, coaches and buses that do not meet emissions requirements (explained in more detail below) are charged around £100, although this varies between cities.
 Private hire cars, taxis and regular passenger vehicles that are non-compliant can expect to pay less, but still incur a charge of around £10 a day.